fluencelabs/aqua/README.md

 ## Compiler CLI

-To build the Aqua compiler, clone the repo & run `sbt assembly`, or simply download the latest JAR file from the [releases](https://github.com/fluencelabs/aqua/releases) page.
+To build the Aqua compiler, clone the repo & run `sbt cli/assembly`, or simply download the latest JAR file from the [releases](https://github.com/fluencelabs/aqua/releases) page.

 It requires `java` to run Aqua compiler from the command line: